The landscape of backyard trampoline and trampoline park litigation may change in the coming years as regulations are reviewed.

 Trampoline Park Safety Regulations

-As the amount of trampoline parks in the United States has increased, so have related injuries.
-As such, more laws were made in some states.
-But in Canada, despite an increase in popularity of trampoline parks, there has been little done to change safety regulations.
+Despite an increase in the popularity of trampoline parks, there has been little done to change safety regulations.

 According to Health Canada, “there are currently no Canadian regulations regarding trampolines.”
 Construction or design flaws from the manufacturer, however, would result in the government taking “appropriate action to ensure that the health and safety of Canadians is protected.”